bellingcat/tiktok-hashtag-analysis/README.md

 2. Printing the result in the shell: <code> python3 hashtag_frequencies.py -d ../data/london/posts/data.json 20 -v</code>
 <img width="807" alt="Screenshot 2022-02-25 at 19 54 09" src="https://user-images.githubusercontent.com/72805812/155771757-e71b2858-cd9c-4496-8cc5-76146e8a8d32.png">

+The same result of 1 is printed in the shell.
+The last column shows the ratio of the occurrence to the total posts.